Rush Lindbaugh behind the golden EIB microphone and the cutting edge of societal evolution.

 They had to pull it.

-Because normally this regime, as noted, this is what they're all about.
+Because normally, this regime, as noted, this is what they're all about.

 So we'll see how it shakes out down the road.

-Uh speaking of C, I told you so, so I want to go back to me on this program on October 6th, talking about the Occupy Wall Street protests.
+So I want to go back to me on this program on October 6th, talking about the Occupy Wall Street protests.

-So you gotta create the illusion that these protests are big, filled with energy, and for Obama.
+They've got to create the illusion that these protests are big, filled with energy, and for Obama, because nothing is happening spontaneously.

 No knockout stories of Romney.